remnawave/panel/docs/panel-security/caddy-with-minimal-setup.md

 This setup exposes the `/api/*` endpoints to the public internet.

-All endpoint will not require authentication, but will still use the Remnawave security features.
+All endpoints will not require authentication, but will still use the Remnawave security features.

 We recommend using [full security setup with MFA](#full) for production environments where you will be issuing API-keys.